 The Upper St. Anthony Falls Lock and Dam (USAF) Section 216 Disposition Study covers the uppermost lock and dam of the Corps of Engineer's (Corps) 9-Foot Navigation Channel Project for the Mississippi River.
 USAF is located on the right bank of the Mississippi River in Minneapolis, Minnesota, at Upper Mississippi River mile 853.9.
 USAF works as part of a system with two other locks on the Mississippi River in Minneapolis, Minnesota (Figure 1; Figure 2).
 Lower St. Anthony Falls Lock and Dam (LSAF) is located on the right bank of the Mississippi River in Minneapolis, Minnesota, at Upper Mississippi River mile 853.3.
-Lock and Dam 1 (L/D 1) is located on the right bank of the Mississippi River in Minneapolis, Minnesota at Upper Mississippi River mile 847.9.
+Lock and Dam 1 (L/D 1) is located on the right bank of the Mississippi River mile 847.9.